QTP Actions and Action Properties

 RunAction “Action1”,OneIteration, i/pvalues, Environment(“env_var”)

-c) Action o/p value can be stored in a data table column.
+c) Action o/p values can be stored in the data table column.

 RunAction “Action1”, OneIteration, i/pvalue, DataTable(“A”, dtGlobalsheet)

 Though there are many built-in functions available in the QTP for the tester, there might still be instances when you might want to perform a specific operation and make those steps reusable.